tensorflow/tfx/docs/tutorials/tfx/cloud-ai-platform-pipelines.md

 ## 2. Set up and deploy an AI Platform Pipeline on a new Kubernetes cluster

+!!!
+Note
-Note: This will take up to 10 minutes, as it requires waiting at several points for resources to be provisioned.
+    This will take up to 10 minutes, as it requires waiting at several points for resources to be provisioned.

 1. Go to the
     [AI Platform Pipelines Clusters](https://console.cloud.google.com/ai-platform/pipelines)